CorruptComputer/CorruptComputer/README.md

 ### What do I do?

 I'm a Software Engineer working for [Irth Solutions](https://www.irthsolutions.com).
-Day-to-day I mostly work with C#, however I absolutely love Python, Java, JavaScript, and C++ for my own personal projects and you will probably see me use those in most of my repos.
+Day-to-day I mostly work with C# and ASP.NET, however I also regularly use Python, Java, JavaScript, and C++ for my own personal projects.
 If you want to keep up with what I'm doing, [just give a follow](https://github.com/users/follow?target=CorruptComputer)!

-### Some of my favorite repos
+### My Favorite Repos
 - https://github.com/CorruptComputer/home
   - This is my personal website, you can view it here: https://nickolas.gupton.xyz
 - https://github.com/CorruptComputer/Officer-Beepsky